Management Of Major Insects Of Paddy

 Paddy stem borer

 Paddy stem borer insect larvae bore a hole in the stem portion, causing the entire shoot to dry out.
-As the insect damage progress, panicle filling will be partial or nil, resulting in white panicles often referred to as dead heart symptoms.
-Upper portion of the plant can be separated by just pulling it.
+As the insect damage progresses, panicle filling will be partial or nil, resulting in white panicles often referred to as dead heart symptoms.
+The upper portion of the plant can be separated by just pulling it.

 Recommended products